epage/cargo-script-mvs/0000-cargo-script.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

+## Executing `<stdin>`

+We could extend this to allow accepting single-file packages from stdin, either explicitly with `-` or implicitly when `<stdin>` is not interactive.

 ## Implicit `main` support

 Like with doc-comment examples, we could support an implicit `main`.

 Ideally, this would be supported at the language level
-- Ensure a unified experience across the playground, `rustdoc`, and `cargo-eval`
+- Ensure a unified experience across the playground, `rustdoc`, and `cargo`
-- `cargo-eval` can directly run files rather than writing to intermediate files
+- `cargo` can directly run files rather than writing to intermediate files
   - This gets brittle with top-level statements like `extern` (more historical) or bin-level attributes

 Behavior can be controlled through editions